 The mission of the Geographical Society of Philadelphia is to promote the discovery and appreciation of the many wonders of our world.

-- 1910 Ernest Shackleton’s daring exploration of Antarctica
+1910 Ernest Shackleton’s daring exploration of Antarctica.

-2004 Tracy Szela’s scuba expedition in Antarctica to study cold-tolerant organisms
+2004 Tracy Szela’s scuba expedition in Antarctica to study cold-tolerant organisms,

-2008 Todd Carmichael’s solo expedition to the South Pole
+2008 Todd Carmichael’s solo expedition to the South Pole,

-2016 Paul Rosolie’s quest to solve the human wildlife conflict
+2016 Paul Rosolie’s quest to solve the human-wildlife conflict.

 As a nonprofit 501(c)(3) organization, the Geographical Society depends on and appreciates your generous gifts which directly support world exploration grants, underwrite student geographical studies, and help fund our programs that bring the world to Philadelphia’s doorstep.